 My one-day trip guide series is coming to an end and here I am presenting my last guest blogger for now.
 Last week I had shared One day in Barcelona cosmopolitan capital of Spain.
-Today I am introducing Miguel from Spain who is a former architect but now became traveler due to his passion for traveling.
+Today I am introducing Miguel from Spain who is a former architect, but now became a traveler due to his passion for traveling.
 Now he is living in Rio de Janerio and sharing his tips on “One day in Rio De Janeiro Brazil”.

 After having lived in Rio de Janeiro for over a year, I understand why this city, world-wide famous for its beaches, Carnival, and samba parties, is on the bucket list of every traveler.
 Rio boasts an unbeatable location surrounded by huge peaks, wild rainforests, and white sand beaches!